Classical Guitar Method Volume 1 (PDF)

 - Orientation & Welcome Video - A quick welcome and word about using the method.

-- What Gear & Guitar Will You Need? - Article coming this week.
+- What Gear and Accessories Will You Need?

 - Sitting Position, Right Hand Technique